Guarrdon/portfolioplanner/documentation/collaboration-architecture.md

 ## Overview

-The collaboration system enables users to share trading positions and ideas with friends, facilitating discussion and collaborative analysis.
+The collaboration system enables users to share trading positions and ideas with friends, facilitating discussion and collaborative analysis **with real-time synchronization via WebSockets**.
 This document details the complete architecture, data flow, concurrency handling, and state management.

 **Last Updated**: 2025-10-30
+**Status**: ✅ Real-Time Collaboration Enabled

 ---